 - All other gates with turnstiles will operate as exit points only.

-the turnstiles at Dover MRT Station entrance in order to gain entry into campus.
+the turnstiles at Dover MRT Station entrance) in order to gain entry into campus.

-All students must wear a mask when in campus.
+- All students must wear a mask when in campus.
 Face shields in lieu of masks are only allowed only for students who have health conditions that may result in breathing or medical difficulties

 All students are required to submit your contact declaration (at this link: Student Declaration Form), if, to the best of your knowledge, in the past 14 days,

 - are a Confirmed Case/Suspect Case/Person under Quarantine Order/Person issued with Stay Home Notice, or

 - have been in contact with a Confirmed Case/Suspect Case/Person under Quarantine Order/Person issued with Stay Home Notice.
 (Please note that this is on-going and declaration must be made every time your situation changes.) .

 required fields and click submit.
 Disciplinary action will be taken if you leave the country without SP’s approval.

 It is important that everyone should play a part in exercising social responsibility to curb the spread of COVID-19.
 This entails strict observance of all precautionary measures.
 Anyone found breaching the measures will face disciplinary action as it

 Please refer to the SP Disciplinary Rules & Regulations relating to COVID-19 in the Student Handbook.

 If you require any student support services, please click here for financial assistance or make an e-appointment to speak to our SP counsellors.

 If you have enquiries, please contact SP at 6775 1133 during office hours from Monday to Friday, 8.30am to 5.30pm (except for Public Holidays) or write to email@example.com.